MihirMistry72/hand-cursor/README.md

 # hand-cursor
-Use your hand to operate cursor on pc
+Use your hand to operate the cursor on your computer through a camera